Bulletproof node.js project architecture 🛡️

 Here is the node.js project structure that I'm talking about.

-I use this in every node.js REST API service that I build, let's see in details what every component do.
+I use this in every node.js REST API service that I build.
+Let's see in detail what each component does.

 src